slsfi/parland-frontend/README.md

-# Frontend App of the SLS Digital Edition Platform
+# Granska frontend of the digital edition Henry Parlands Skrifter, granska-parland.sls.fi

-[`digital-edition-frontend-ng`][digital-edition-frontend-ng] is the frontend application of the [SLS][SLS] platform for building digital edition web apps.
-It supports features typically found in digital scholarly editions, like reading texts, manuscripts, facsimiles and commentaries in parallell views, as well as media collection libraries, indices of named entities and keywords, and an integrated EPUB-viewer.
+This branch contains the "granska" frontend app of the digital edition Henry Parlands Skrifter, <https://granska-parland.sls.fi/>.
+It is based on [`digital-edition-frontend-ng`][digital-edition-frontend-ng], the frontend app of the [SLS][SLS] platform for building digital edition web apps.

-Internationalization and server-side rendering are supported out of the box, meaning that your web app will be fully indexable by search engines and readable by AI bots.
-The frontend app utilizes a responsive design and works on both desktop and mobile devices.
-Many features of the user interface are easily configurable, and theming is straightforward.

-Examples of digital editions employing this frontend app include:

-- [Zacharias Topelius Skrifter][topelius]
-- [Historiska recept][historiskarecept]
-- [Leo Mechelin – Pro lege][mechelin]

 The app is built on [Angular][angular] and uses [Ionic][ionic] web components.